 You may feel a lot of pressure from your kids to buy them the latest toys that have hit the stores.
-But, consider these safety tips before you go on your next shopping trip!
+Take some time to consider these safety tips before you go on your next shopping trip.

 Choosing Toys With Care